MklSorelle/MklSorelle/README.md

 - 👋 Hi, welcome on my GitHub profile.
-I’m Sorelle and i am studying at HETIC
+I’m Sorelle and i'm studying at HETIC
-- 🌱 Here you will find all the work i've done
+- 🌱 Here you will find all the work i've done so far
 - 💞️ I’m currently planning and learning more
 - 📫 Hopefully you will like it